-Do you regularly resort to sneaky Google searches to translate financial terms popping up in the news?
-Then let this monthly alphabetised glossary of money jargon guide you through the financial section of any morning news bulletin or weekend trivia night.
+Do you regularly resort to sneaky Google searches to translate financial terms in the news?
+Then let this alphabetised glossary of July’s money jargon guide you through the financial section of any morning bulletin or weekend trivia night.